pydantic/logfire/docs/integrations/use-cases/web-frameworks.md

 ## Excluding URLs from instrumentation

-If you want to exclude certain URLs from tracing, you can either use logfire's instrumentation methods or OpenTelemetry configuration.
+If you want to exclude certain URLs from tracing, you can either use Logfire's instrumentation methods or OpenTelemetry configuration.
 You can specify said URLs using a string of comma-separated regexes which will be matched against the full request URL.

 ### Using Logfire